Fastest HELOC Closing in 2026: 5 Days To Close

 Is using a HELOC as an emergency fund a good idea?

 Most financial experts don’t recommend using a HELOC as an emergency fund.
-HELOCs come with many risks, including that:
+HELOCs come with many risks, such as:

 • Your lender could freeze or reduce your HELOC if your credit score or home value drops, or if you miss payments